SofarGroup13/MultimodalDatasetCreation/README.md

 In this section we will explain the repository's content.

 ### Dependence
+This folder contains the 3 packages to achieve data from real Kinect sensor and real Mocap sensor..

 ### Documentation
 This folder contains the doxygen documentation in "html" and "laTex" format